 We represent clients in a wide range of domestic violences cases including domestic assault or obstruction of breathing or strangulation.
 We also represent clients charged with child endangerment.
 Call us to find out what you need to do immediately to protect your rights and protect your family.
 We can put our experience to work for you.

-Call (212) 951-1300 to speak with an experienced criminal defense attorney about your domestic violence case in Manhattan or throughout New York City.
+Call (212) 951-1300 or contact us to speak with an experienced criminal defense attorney about your domestic violence case in Manhattan or throughout New York City.

 NYPD on Domestic Violence Crime Prevention – Visit the website of the City of New York to learn more about preventing crimes involving domestic violence through enforcement efforts and public outreach.
 Each local precinct and service area has a domestic violence office.
 The Domestic Violence Unit of the NYPD investigates incidents of domestic violences, helps to ensure the safety of victims, and helps educate the public during awareness outreach projects.